 Wedding Pro System #5: Sharing your amazing work with the world

-This last system I have found to be often ignored (I myself have been guilty of this), but it is really becoming exceedingly important in this highly competitive environment.
+I have found this last system to be often ignored (I myself have been guilty of this), but it is becoming exceedingly important in this highly competitive environment.

-I am referring to the process of acquiring the necessary materials that document your excellent client work that you can now use to acquire new business.
+I am referring to acquiring the necessary materials that document the excellent client work that you can now use to acquire new business.

-The system should provide you with a seamless gathering of the relevant resources, archiving, processing and sharing with your audience and potential clients.
-The world needs what you have to offer, so showcasing your extraordinary work is essential.
+The system should provide you with a seamless gathering of the relevant resources, archiving, processing, and sharing with your audience and potential clients.
+The world needs what you offer, so showcasing your extraordinary work is essential.

 ⇨ Implement These Action Steps: